The best snorkeling spots in the world (2025 update)

 Snorkel with migrating whale sharks at Ningaloo Reef

-Coral Bay has excellent snorkeling and manta ray sightings year-round, but it’s most famous for seasonal whale shark and humpback migrations.
-It’s one of the only places in Australia where you can swim with both of these marine creatures.
+Ningaloo is famous for seasonal whale shark (March–June) and humpback (late June–October) migrations.
+It’s one of the only places where you can swim with both species in the same year.
+Join a guided tour for a safe, unforgettable encounter.

 Yucatán Peninsula, Mexico

-Why it’s unique: snorkel in diverse ecosystems, from sinkholes in the jungle to the world’s second-largest barrier reef
+Why it’s unique: Diverse ecosystems from sinkholes and underground rivers to the second-largest barrier reef

 Places to stay: Las Casitas Akumal, Excellence Riviera Cancun